cosinekitty/astronomy/source/c/README.md

 <a name="Astronomy_SearchAltitude"></a>
 ### Astronomy_SearchAltitude(body, observer, direction, startTime, limitDays, altitude) &#8658; [`astro_search_result_t`](#astro_search_result_t)

-**Finds the next time a body reaches a given altitude.**
+**Finds the next time the center of a body passes through a given altitude.**

-Finds when the given body ascends or descends through a given altitude angle, as seen by an observer at the specified location on the Earth.
+Finds when the center of the given body ascends or descends through a given altitude angle, as seen by an observer at the specified location on the Earth.
 By using the appropriate combination of `direction` and `altitude` parameters, this function can be used to find when civil, nautical, or astronomical twilight begins (dawn) or ends (dusk).

 Civil dawn begins before sunrise when the Sun ascends through 6 degrees below the horizon.
 To find civil dawn, pass `DIRECTION_RISE` for `direction` and -6 for `altitude`.